janvi-jagtap/Projects/README.md

 - Can choose to make the pattern symmetric
 - Can choose to have the pattern displayed as text instead

+## SimpleDB
+Built a lightweight relational database system in Java, implementing page caching, locking, transaction recovery, and iterator-based query execution.
+Added join optimization and logging with crash recovery using write-ahead logging and strict two-phase locking.

 ## Squares
 An interactive web application where you can create beautiful square designs, save them in files, and load them directly.
 The editing features include
 - A split button that can split the selected square into fourths